 Where should you live in Ireland?

-Employment rates range from under 30% to over 90% within 20km of each other in some parts of Ireland — and those extremes are invisible in county-level data.
-Census 2022 maps 3,420 electoral divisions, and the variation is sharper than any headline figure suggests.
+Employment rates range from under 30% to over 90% within 20km of each other in parts of Ireland.
+County-level data hides that gap completely.
+Census 2022 covers 3,420 electoral divisions.
+The variation is sharper than any headline figure suggests.
 The data is below.

 Ireland at a glance — Census 2022

-Most area guides rely on general reputation and anecdote.
-Census 2022 lets you measure the actual underlying signals:
+Most area guides use reputation and anecdote.
+Census 2022 gives you the real signals:

-- Employment rate — the proportion of working-age adults in employment.
-Higher means a stronger local economy and more job proximity.
+- Employment rate — share of working-age adults in work.
+Higher means a stronger local economy and more jobs nearby.

 - Education level — third-level qualification rate.
-Strong predictor of area trajectory and service quality.
+A strong predictor of where an area is headed.

-- Rental vs ownership split — high rental proportion signals transient population, higher demand pressure, and higher costs.
+- Rental vs ownership split — high renting signals a transient population and cost pressure.
 High ownership signals settled communities.

-- Population density — urban density determines commute times, amenity access, and green space tradeoffs.
+- Population density — determines commute times, amenity access, and green space.

-- Unemployment rate — a direct signal of economic stress in the area.
+- Unemployment rate — a direct sign of economic stress in the area.

-- Median age — tells you whether an area is family-oriented, youthful, or ageing — relevant for schools, services, and community character.
+- Median age — shows whether an area skews young, family-oriented, or ageing.
+Relevant for schools, services, and community feel.

 Areas with the highest employment rates

 These electoral divisions had the highest employment rates in Census 2022.
-Employment rate = share of working-age population in employment.
+Employment rate is the share of working-age residents in work.

 | Electoral Division | Employment Rate |